Dejémonos de Vargas

-Dejémonos de Vargas is a Colombian telenovela produced by TeleColombia for RCN Televisión and a spin-off of the sitcom Dejémonos de vainas, that aired between 1983 and 1998.
+Dejémonos de Vargas (English title: Surviving My Family) is a Colombian telenovela produced by TeleColombia for RCN Televisión and a spin-off of the sitcom Dejémonos de vainas, that aired between 1983 and 1998.
 The telenovela stars Carlos Camacho and Margarita Muñoz.
 It premiered on Canal RCN on 13 July 2022.

 Plot

 Dejémonos de Vargas revolves around a typical middle class family, who struggle day by day to cope with the daily problems they face.
 The family is composed by Ramoncito, who has a streak of bad luck and is looking for a way out of his economic crisis; his wife Valentina, a successful lawyer; and their teenage son Agustín.